Common Causes For Sharp Pain in Wrists

 Carpal Tunnel Syndrome occurs on the palm side of the wrist, potentially with a tingling that moves to the thumb, index, and middle fingers, while wrist tendonitis occurs on the other side of the wrist.
 There may be numbness in the pinky finger instead, which could be the result of an inflamed flexor tendon.
-If you want to stop waking up with numb hands, there are steps you can take to treat your wrist pain.
+If you want to stop waking up with numb hands, there are steps you can take to treat your wrist and hand pain.

-How do you treat wrist pain?
+How to treat wrist pain

-Chronic wrist pain can be treated in a few ways.
-It’s important to try to avoid pinching the carpal tunnel, and one item that is really beneficial for this is a wrist splint.
+- Wear a wrist splint: It’s important to try to avoid pinching the carpal tunnel, and one item that is really beneficial for this is a wrist splint.
 A wrist splint works effectively by holding the wrist in a neutral position so nerves can flow freely in your wrist.

 - Take medication: If you are experiencing chronic pain and swelling, a cold pack can help to reduce this.
 Anti-inflammatory medications such as aspirin or ibuprofen may also help to reduce the sharp pain in wrist.